awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 **Note**
 For more information on full\-load tasks, CDC\-only tasks, and full\-load and CDC tasks, see [Creating a task](CHAP_Tasks.Creating.md)

-For additional details on working with Oracle source databases and AWS DMS, see the sections following\.
+For additional details on working with Oracle source databases and AWS DMS, see the following sections\.

 **Topics**
 + [Using Oracle LogMiner or AWS DMS Binary Reader for CDC](#CHAP_Source.Oracle.CDC)